 In one of my favorite Mr. Money Mustache articles, he describes how insulation can reduce heating costs.
 As a renter, I can’t replace windows or spray insulation into the walls.
 But the garage insulation technique was just too tempting for me to pass up.
 I asked my landlord for approval and they said that they would even PAY for it!
 Sadly, when the maintenance person came by our home, he said that insulating our door would do nothing to lower our heating costs.
 I don’t believe him for a second, but if he wouldn’t do it then I couldn’t do it.

 If I had the right kind of garage door, however, I wouldn’t need management approval at all.
 There are a lot of companies selling DIY insulation kits that will fit your doors if you can slide a panel onto your door.
-It’s hard to describe, so you can see how they do it with this product (you can turn the sound off and you’ll still understand everything that’s going on, without your co-workers having to listen to the cheesy background music).
+It’s hard to describe, but this is the the product that does the trick.
 I can’t vouch for the product, because I’ve never tried it, but that’s exactly what I’d buy if our garage doors could accommodate it.
 As they are now, we would have to attach the insulation to the doors and that would leave a mark when we left.
 The kit costs $85, and our December heating bill was $147.
 In the summer, it’s $25.
 I think that this $85 kit would pay for itself in two months.

 After this recent cold snap, I’ll ask one more time, and maybe I’ll ask someone from the management company to stand in my foyer and feel how cold it is.
 It’s also cold on the second floor, right above the garage.
 I wonder if he’ll change his mind when he feels the arctic breeze coming up from the garage.

 2. Hang Curtains Wherever There is a Draft